inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/log-config.md

 |`LOG_CONSOLE_PATTERN`|Sets a custom logback pattern for the console output.|
 |`LOG_FILE_PATTERN`|Sets a custom logback pattern for the file output.|

-Additionally, you can change the default configuration by changing logback.xml of the configuration server before building.
-The file can be found in:
-`components\inspectit-ocelot-configurationserver\src\main\resources\logback.xml`.
+Additionally, you can provide your own configuration file through a system property as shown in the [Logback Documentation](http://logback.qos.ch/manual/configuration.html#configFileProperty)